UoGSoE/docker-stuff/Readme.md

 ## Gitlab-ci

-There's a `gitlab/` folder with the scripts/files we use to run gitlab's CI process.
+There's `.env.gitlab` and `.gitlab-ci.yml` files with the settings we use to run gitlab's CI process.
 Feel free to steal them.
-They need to to in the root directory of your repo for gitlab to pick them up.

 ## Our current setup